christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 There is genetic and historical evidence proving the Rome on the Bosphorus theory.
 Rome was founded by Italic tribes of "Indo-Europeans”.
 However, this is where academic definitions fail because those founders of Rome were actually 85%+ Anatolian Early European Farmer (EAF).
 The Etruscans who established Rome were invaders from Anatolia, and the Carians who hailed from southwest Anatolia have a strong connection with the settlement of Rome (Aquilla = Qos = god of Kos of Caria).

-Fomenko also makes the claim that the original Biblical Jerusalem (the city of Yoros) is situated on the eastern shore of Bosphorus, which ties into my theories in Chapter 3.
+Anatoly Fomenko also makes the claim that the original Biblical Jerusalem (the city of Yoros) is situated on the eastern shore of Bosphorus, which ties into my theories in Chapter 3.

 Endnotes (Chapter 1)